Image by S. Hermann & F. Richter

 Choosing peace is not always easy.
 It involves swallowing our pride, putting our ego down a notch or two, and possibly even letting the other person feel like they "won".
 Yet who truly wins?
 The person who is eaten up with anger and hatred, or the person who remains at peace internally?

-I know for myself, I enjoy life much more when I am at peace internally.
-Which is why I made a choice, and I remake it often (especially when I've "stepped off the peace wagon").
+I know for myself, I enjoy life much more when I am at peace.
+Which is why I made a choice, and I remake it often (especially when I've "stepped off the peace train").
 My choice?
 "Let there be peace on earth and let it begin with me."

 Who Can I Change?
 Me, Myself, and I

 We learn in life, at some point, that we can't change others.
 Lord knows we have all tried to change our siblings, our parents, our children, our mate, our friends, etc. What we discover, at some point along the way, is that we can't change anyone else.
 We can only change ourselves, and then hopefully we become a "role model".
-We teach by our example.
+We teach by our example and sometimes others around us change as if by osmosis.

 So if we want to have a more peaceful existence with our family, our neighbors, our world, then we must start with having peace within ourselves.
 We are number one.